B2Bitcoin/beBOP/README.md

 # BeBOP

-P2P BeBOP for merch, subscribers and crowdfunding
+P2P BeBOP for merch, subscribers and peerfunding

 ## Requirements